zephinzer/dev/README.md

 Pimp your developer experience.

-- ✅ Open website of repository you're in - `dev open repo`
-- ✅ Check if you have required software - `dev check software`
-- ✅ Check if you have required network connectivity - `dev check networks`
-- ✅ Search for links within your project - `dev goto`
-- ✅ Get work assigned to you on - `dev get work`
-- ✅ Get notifications from developer platforms - `dev get notifications`
-- ✅ Get notifications from your telegram - `dev init telegram notifications`
-- ✅ Intuitive aliases that become simpler as you use them (example: from `dev get notifications` to `dev get notifs` to `dev g n`)

 This tool exists to improve the day-to-day work experience of software developers.
 Use this to:

 1. Improve onboarding process through defining required software in code
 2. Improve day-to-day work experience through defining required network connections in code
 3. Improve productivity through moving checking/notification activities to the command line

+You can:

+- ✅ Check if you have required software - `dev check software`
+- ✅ Check if you have required network connectivity - `dev check networks`
+- ✅ Check if you have required repositories - `dev check repos`
+- ✅ Search for and go to links within your project - `dev goto`
+- ✅ Get work assigned to you - `dev get work`
+- ✅ Get notifications from developer platforms - `dev get notifications`
+- ✅ Get notifications on your desktop
+- ✅ Get notifications on your telegram
+- ✅ Open the website of repository you're in - `dev open repo`
+- ✅ Be l33t by using aliases that become simpler as you use them (example: from `dev get notifications` to `dev get notifs` to `dev g n`)

+**Table of Contents**

 - [Dev](#dev)
 - [Installation](#installation)